Omer Count Calculator

 What This Omer Count Calculator Does

-This tool tells you which day of the Omer corresponds to any civil (Gregorian) date you choose.
-Enter a date during the Omer season, and the calculator returns:
+This calculator tells you which day of the Omer corresponds to any civil date you choose.
+When the date falls inside the counting period, the result returns:

 Background: What Is Sefirat HaOmer?

 The period between Passover and Shavuot is called Sefirat HaOmer, the Counting of the Omer.
-It spans forty‑nine consecutive days, beginning on the evening that corresponds to 16 Nisan in the Hebrew calendar and ending on the evening before Shavuot (6 Sivan).
-Each night, many Jews recite a blessing and announce the day and week of the Omer, linking the physical liberation from Egypt to the spiritual moment of receiving the Torah.
+It spans forty-nine consecutive days, beginning on the evening that corresponds to 16 Nisan in the Hebrew calendar and ending on the evening before Shavuot, 6 Sivan.
+Each night, many Jews recite a blessing and then announce the current day and week of the Omer.
+The count creates a living connection between liberation from Egypt at Passover and the giving of the Torah at Shavuot.

 How the Omer Day Is Calculated From a Gregorian Date

-1. Convert your selected Gregorian date to a Hebrew date (year, month, and day) using the browser’s Internationalization API.
+- Convert the selected Gregorian date into a Hebrew date using the browser’s Internationalization API.

-5. Add one (because 16 Nisan itself is counted as day 1 of the Omer).
+- Add one because 16 Nisan itself is counted as day 1.

 Interpreting the Calculator’s Results